waittim/waittim.github.io/_posts/2019-10-15-coverage-probability.md

 # Step 1: Single sample
 **Generate a single sample from a standard normal distribution of size N = 201.**

-Fisrt, let's set the size of distribution (N) as 201, and create a standard normal distribution as sample.
+First, let’s set the size of distribution (N) as 201, and create a standard normal distribution as sample.
 ```{r}
 N <- 201
 sample1 <- rnorm(201)